kassambara/survminer/cran-comments.md

 ## Update

-This is an update version 0.4.9 (see NEWS.md)
+This is an update version 0.5.0 (see NEWS.md)

-## Resubmission

-We fixed broken web links in the doc.